gregory-rutherford/Crystal-Game/README.md

 # Crystal-Game
-Jquery and javascript crystal picker game
+Crystal game built using Javascript with the jquery library.